-A drinking water needs analysis was initially funded by Chapter 449 of the Statutes of 2018, which requires that it be completed by June 2021.
-The drinking water needs analysis will be updated as information is developed.
-The drinking water needs analysis and advisory group input will be the basis for the fund expenditure plan, and will cover, at a minimum, three elements:
+A drinking water needs analysis (Needs Analysis) was initially funded by Chapter 449 of the Statutes of 2018, which requires that it be completed by June 2021.
+The Needs Analysis will be updated as information is developed.
+The Needs Analysis, with Advisory Group and public input, will be the basis for the Fund Expenditure Plan, and will cover, at a minimum, three elements:

 Element 1: Identification of PWSs in violation or at risk including: